apache/accumulo-website/_docs-unreleased/troubleshooting/overview.md

 The most frequent source of these pauses are java garbage collection pauses due to the JVM running out of memory, or being swapped out to disk.

-*A*: Ensure your client has adequate memory and is not being swapped out to disk.
+Ensure your client has adequate memory and is not being swapped out to disk.

-### Tools
+## Tools

 The accumulo script can be used to run classes from the command line.
 This section shows how a few of the utilities work, but there are many